-- HR-7.1 The College will create a partnership between health and psychological services and human resources to design programs, activities and events that promote the health, education and wellness of Harper's staff. - HR-7.2 The College will develop policies and procedures that create a safe and healthy environment for employees.
+- HR-7.1 Create a partnership between health and psychological services and human resources to design programs, activities and events that promote the health, education and wellness of Harper's staff. - HR-7.2 Develop policies and procedures that create a safe and healthy environment for employees.

-AREA: INSTITUTIONAL ADVANCEMENT
+INSTITUTIONAL ADVANCEMENT